 - Phenytoin is a sodium channel blocker used to treat epilepsy.
 A study in people with optic neuritis found that people who had been treated with phenytoin showed less damage to nerve cells in the retina than people taking a placebo.

-Other drugs that have been used in other conditions have being investigated for their neuroprotective effect in MS:
+Drugs that have been used in other conditions are currently being investigated for their neuroprotective effect in MS:

 - Amiloride has shown signs of limiting damage to nerves in a small study of people with primary progressive MS though more research is needed.

 - Ibudilast has been studied in people with relapsing remitting MS to see if the drug would have a neuroprotective effect.

 - Eliprodil has been investigated as a treatment for Parkinson's disease.
 There have been very early laboratory trials in MS.